pivotal/docs-tas-adapter/getting-started.md

 ## <a id="create-orgs-spaces"></a>Create orgs and spaces

 You can use `cf create-org` and `cf create-space` the same way that you do with Tanzu Application Service for VMs.
-Under the hood, these commands create a Kubernetes namespace for each org and each space, and propagates needed resources into the namespace.
+Under the hood, these commands create a Kubernetes namespace for each org and each space and propagate required resources into the namespace.

 To create orgs and spaces: